Artus Aux-Cousteaux

 Artus Aux-Cousteaux (Hautcousteaux, Haultcousteau, Arthur d'Auxcousteaux; c.
-1590-1656) was a French singer and composer, active in Picardy and Paris.
+1590–1656) was a French singer and composer, active in Picardy and Paris.

 He was born in Picardy in either Beauvais (according to Charles Magnin) or Saint-Quentin (according to Charles Gomart).
 His family coat of arms contains a pun on his name; it is Azur à trois cousteaux, d'argent garnis d'or ("Azure on three sides, of silver decorated with gold").

 He was a singer in the church of Noyon, of which fact there is a record in the library of Amiens.
 Then he became Maistre de la Sainte Chapelle at Paris.
-According to the preface to Antoine Godeau's 1656 psalter published by Pierre Le Petit, he was a haute-contre in the chapel of Louis XIII.
+According to the preface to Antoine Godeau's 1656 psalter published by Pierre Le Petit, he was an haute-contre in the chapel of Louis XIII.

 He left many masses and chansons, all printed by Pierre I Ballard of Paris.
 His style is remarkably in advance of his contemporaries, and François-Joseph Fétis believes him to have studied the Italian masters.